-(2) AncestryDNA does not accept transfers of DNA data, but their results can be transferred to most other sites.
+(1) AncestryDNA does not accept transfers of DNA data, but their results can be transferred to most other sites.
+Click here for instructions.
 They are like Type O blood for genetic genealogy—the (almost) universal donors.
-As of this writing, AncestryDNA’s databases contains more than 5 million people.
+As of this writing, AncestryDNA’s databases contains more than 10 million people.

-(3) 23andMe recently introduced version 5 (v5) of their test.
-V3 and v4 are almost universally accepted as transfers, while v5 (introduced August 2017) is different enough from previous versions so as to cause potential problems with matching.
-Their database currently contains more than 2 million people.
+(2) 23andMe introduced version 5 (v5) of their test in August 2017.
+V3 and v4 are almost universally accepted as transfers, while v5 is different enough from previous versions to cause potential problems with matching.
+Their database currently contains more than 5 million people.